Gengshi Emperor: Infighting, defeat of Wang Mang and the capture of Chang'an

 The first major incident involving infighting in the Gengshi Emperor's regime happened shortly after the Battle of Kunyang which would lead to the demise of Wang Mang and the Xin dynasty.
 The Gengshi Emperor was fearful of Liu Yan's capabilities and keenly aware that many of Liu Yan's followers were angry that Liu Yan was not made emperor.
 Liu Ji (劉稷), was particularly critical of the Gengshi Emperor.
 The emperor arrested Liu Ji and wanted to execute him, but Liu Yan tried to intercede.
 The emperor took Liu Yan's intercession as a justification to execute Liu Yan as well.
 Subsequently, ashamed of what he had done, he spared Liu Yan's brother Liu Xiu and honoured him by creating him Marquess of Wuxin.

 The Gengshi Emperor then commissioned two armies, one led by Wang Kuang, targeting Luoyang, and the other led by Shentu Jian (申屠建) and Li Song (李松), targeting Chang'an directly.
 All the populace on the way gathered, welcomed, and joined the Han forces.
 Shentu and Li quickly reached the outskirts of Chang'an.
 In response, the young men within Chang'an also rose up and stormed Weiyang Palace, the main imperial palace.
-Wang died during the battle at the palace, as did his daughter Princess Huanghuang (the former empress of Han).
+Wang died during the battle at the palace, as did his daughter Princess Huanghuang (the former empress of Han and widow of Emperor Ping).
 After Wang died, the crowd fought over the right to have the credit for having killed Wang, and many soldiers died in the ensuing fight.
 Wang's body was cut into pieces, and his head was delivered to the provisional Han capital Wancheng, to be hung on the city wall.